Dog of Two Head

-Dog of Two Head is the fourth studio album by the English rock band Status Quo, released by Pye Records in November 1971.
+Dog of Two Head is the fourth studio album by the British rock band Status Quo, released by Pye Records in November 1971.

 Background

-At the time of recording, the band consisted of Francis Rossi (credited on the sleeve as Mike Rossi), Rick Parfitt (credited as Ritchie Parfitt), Alan Lancaster and John Coghlan (credited as John Coughlan).
+Following the departure of Roy Lynes, this was the first album to feature the four-piece lineup of remaining members Francis Rossi (credited on the sleeve as Mike Rossi), Rick Parfitt (credited as Ritchie Parfitt), Alan Lancaster and John Coghlan (credited as John Coughlan).
 They had released a non-album single that March, a Rossi/Young song called "Tune to the Music", but it was not a hit.
 The band then set to work writing and recording a new album.
 A couple of the songs, such as the opening track "Umleitung" (German for 'diversion'), had been written the previous year.

-Rossi and Young's "Mean Girl", a single from the album, was to become a UK #20 hit some time later, in April 1973, after they had their third top ten British hit single with "Paper Plane", from their next album Piledriver.
-When "Mean Girl" charted, the record company decided to release another single from the album: a rerecording of "Gerdundula", the B-side to their 1970 single "In My Chair".
+No singles were initially released from the album.
+Following the success of their next album Piledriver and its single "Paper Plane", Rossi and Young's "Mean Girl" from Dog of Two Head was released as a single and become a UK #20 hit in April 1973.
+When "Mean Girl" charted, the record company decided to release another single from the album, "Gerdundula".
 This was released in July 1973, and failed to chart.
-The B-side to this single was Rossi and Parfitt's "Lakky Lady", taken from the band's previous album Ma Kelly's Greasy Spoon.
+The B-side to this single was Rossi and Parfitt's "Lakky Lady", taken from Ma Kelly's Greasy Spoon.